wix-prototypers/prototypers_components-units/README.md

 1. Create your component code - html, css and js (if exists).

 ```
-▪️ Start each class in 'wsr-' and select clear classes (See existing components).
+▪️ Start each class in 'pcu-' and select clear classes (See existing components).

 ▪️ If your component contains several states (designs), please do so by changing a attribute.
   Note - The attribute must be in the main parent of the component.